Distinguishing Leavitt algebras among Leavitt path algebras of finite graphs by Serre property: Introduction

 In Theorem~\ref{calssthm} we show Conjecture~\ref{conjfree} sits between the two above questions.
 Namely a positive answer to Question~\ref{questionpure} implies Conjecture~\ref{conjfree}, which in return gives a positive answer to Question~\ref{questionpure1}.
 This means, if we could find a Leavitt path algebra which is not of the form $L_n$ whose finitely generated projective modules are all free, then the algebraic Kirchberg-Phillips Question~\ref{questionpure} fails to be true.

 In fact it would be interesting to determine the class of Leavitt path algebras whose projective modules are stably free as well as the class of Leavitt path algebras whose stably free modules are free (i.e., are Hermite rings~\cite{lam}).
+Recall that for a unital ring $A$, a finitely generated projective $A$-module $P$ is \emph{stably free} if $P\oplus A^n\cong A^m$.
+The latter question has been answered in \cite{nam}, when the Leavitt path algebras are assumed to have IBN, i.e., the Hermite rings were defined in the sense of Cohn, meaning they have IBN and stably free modules are free.
 The same questions can be asked for the graded version of these statements.
-Examples~\ref{exam1} and \ref{exam2}, show all these situations can arise in the large class of unital Leavitt path algebras.
+Examples~\ref{exam1} and \ref{exam2}, show all these situations can arise in the large class of unital Leavitt path algebras and they remain to be systematically classified in this setting.